Porting State

 • gnu gcc

-I refer to a "platform" as a particular combination of CPU, Operating System and Compiler.
+I refer to a "platform" as a particular combination of CPU, Operating System, Word Length (32 or 64 bit) and Compiler.

 These requirements create some limitations on the extent of the library - the primary objective is for it to be portable such that it presents exactly the same interface on all platforms.
 This means that I do not have anything that cannot be implemented on all platforms with all supported compilers.

-For example there's no Unicode support because some compilers have little or no support for Unicode and there are major differences in how Unicode is implemented on different operating systems.
+For example there's no Unicode support because there are major differences in how Unicode is implemented on different operating systems.
 There are other libraries that deal with this issue better than I can and so I consider it beyond the scope of the STLplus library to resolve it.

 Porting Testing